Nalanda College, Colombo: Campbell Place

 The College's playground, Campbell Place, is named after Sir George William Campbell, the first Inspector General of Police of British Ceylon.
 The adjoining road, previously called Campbell Place, has been renamed Ananda Rajakaruna Mawatha, in recognition of Ananda Rajakaruna, a pioneer of Sinhala poetry.

 Sports

-Nalanda College occupies a playground at Campbell Place, a modern sports complex, a modern squash court, a swimming pool, a shooting range, boxing ring, and other sports facilities including;
+Nalanda College has a playground at Campbell Place, a sports complex, a squash court, a swimming pool, a shooting range, a boxing ring, and other sports facilities including: